 There’s nothing quite like a 20-minute sweat session in a sauna.
 You feel more relaxed and rested after you’re done, and the heat helps relieve sore muscles and improves your overall health and well-being.
 But if the high temperatures of a traditional sauna are just too much for you to handle, our range of infrared saunas may offer the benefits of a sauna you’re after without the extreme heat.

-Relax and detoxify your body right in the privacy of your home and enjoy the many health benefits an infrared sauna provides such as glowing skin, increased cardiovascular health and a better night sleep.
-The perfect addition to any household looking to maintain their overall health.
+Relax and detoxify your body and enjoy the many health benefits an infrared sauna provides such as glowing skin, increased cardiovascular health and a better night sleep.

 A traditional steam sauna uses heat to warm the air, which in turn warms your body.
 An infrared sauna heats your body directly without warming the air around you.
 Our range of Infrared Saunas operate at lower temperatures, making it a gentler method for people who can't tolerate the heat of a conventional sauna, while still getting the array of health benefits included.

 Perhaps the most immediate relief the Infrared sauna offers is simple relaxation, as it melts away the stresses and tensions of everyday life.
 Just a few minutes in the gentle warmth of the Infrared sauna gives you an overall massaging effect, soothing jangled nerves and knotted muscles.
 You'll feel rejuvenated and renewed, restored in both body and mind.

 The deep heat of the Infrared sauna helps peripheral blood vessels dilate, bringing relief and healing to muscle and soft tissue injuries.
 Increased blood circulation carries off metabolic waste products and delivers oxygen-rich blood to oxygen-depleted muscles so they recover faster.
 Muscles relax most readily when tissues are warm allowing for greater flexibility and range of motion.